joshjackthomson31/MyContacts/frontend/README.md

 The contactsAPI.update function sends a PUT request to /contacts/:id with updated contact data.

-The contactsAPI.delete function sends a DELETE request to /contacts/:id to remove a contact.
+The contactsAPI.delete function sends a DELETE request to /contacts/:id to soft delete a contact (moves to trash).

+The contactsAPI.getTrash function sends a GET request to /contacts/trash to retrieve all deleted contacts.

+The contactsAPI.restore function sends a PUT request to /contacts/:id/restore to restore a contact from trash.

+The contactsAPI.permanentDelete function sends a DELETE request to /contacts/:id/permanent to permanently delete a contact.

+The contactsAPI.toggleFavorite function sends a PUT request to /contacts/:id/favorite to toggle the favorite status.

 ---